OctopusDeploy/blog/blog/2019-11/why-we-bet-on-k8s/index.md

 We will talk more about the database and file-storage components in future posts.
 Today we're going to focus on the compute costs.

-Every option was on the table, but in hindsight they can be separated into a few broad categories.
+Every option was on the table, but in hindsight they can be separated into a few general approaches.

 It's worth mentioning that at this point in time Octopus is implemented as a full-framework .NET application which requires Windows.
 The HTTP server runs as a self-hosted [NancyFX](http://nancyfx.org/) app.